 After leaving their iconic Lower Mead ground in 1991, the Stones spent 17 years of nomadic wandering, ground-sharing with Watford, Yeading, Edgware and then Northwood.
 In 2008 a number of Wealdstone directors took over the lease of Ruislip Manor Sports & Social Club in 2008, when its occupant Ruislip Manor FC folded, finally giving the Stones a permanent home at the tattered and peeling Grosvenor Vale Stadium.
 In just a few months the ground was spruced up, partly rebuilt and ready for Ryman Premier League football.
 And over the next half-dozen years, work parties have added extra covered capacity behind both goals, extra steps around the whole stadium and even an electric scoreboard.

 With these piecemeal additions to the ground (and that bizarre gun turret) it’s not surprising that Grosvenor Vale is a bit of a loveable hotch-potch.
 The original Ruislip Manor buildings are still there, with the Main Stand a low, corrugated-iron structure of six rows of 250 white seats.
-On the opposite side of the ground, a small area of 80-odd seats (with an overhang roof from the Social Club) is flanked by another area of covered terracing (Brian Collins Corner) and a much longer stretch of open terracing that is added to every summer, backed by blue-painted container buildings that house the club’s excellent club shop (the WFC ‘megastore’, well worth a visit) and a tea bar.
+On the opposite side of the ground, a small area of 80-odd seats (with an overhang roof from the Social Club).
+Known as the 1966 Stand, not in recognition of that famous England World Cup victory, but more importantly Wealdstone’s victory over Hendon in the 1966 Amateur Cup Final.
+It is flanked by another area of covered terracing (Brian Collins Corner) and a much longer stretch of open terracing that is added to every summer, backed by blue-painted container buildings that house the club’s excellent club shop (the WFC ‘megastore’, which is well worth a visit).
 Special thanks to Tim Parks for providing the information for this page.

 Grosvenor Vale is a comfortable, homely place to watch football with two good covered ends and access to side seating all at the same entrance ticket price (£12 Adults, £7 for concessions and £2 for juniors) – although only the new Bulla Stand has a cantilevered roof.
 All other covered areas have traditional supporting poles which can impede your view.
 If segregation is in place (a rarity) then away fans are allocated the Social Club side of the ground – including those 80 seats – stretching around to the low cover at the Gun Turret End, accessed by turnstiles at the North-East end of the social club.

 In an effort to offer fans a little something different on the catering front, the Club have introduced its own gourmet burger trailer that will be in place for every home game.
-It is staffed by two Michelin-trained chefs, who will be cooking up 'triple-cooked chips', gourmet beef burgers, brioche buns and fresh salad at reasonable prices.
+Called Lynn’s Gourmet Burgers it is located at the Gun Turret End (but on the opposite side) and offers Burgers costing around £4-£4.50.

 There is a Social Club at the ground (the entrance to which is located outside the stadium) that normally admits visiting supporters.
-Otherwise there are a couple of pubs in easy walking distance of the ground and Ruislip Tube Station on Victoria Road.
-These are the St George's Tavern and JJ Moons, the latter being a Wetherspoons pub.
-Apart from food on offer at the ground then another good recommendation is the traditional Paul’s Manor Cafe at 122 Victoria Road, again close to the tube station.
+Otherwise there are a couple of pubs in easy walking distance of the ground and Ruislip Manor Station on Victoria Road.
+These are the Manor Bar and JJ Moons, the latter being a Wetherspoons pub.
+Close to Ruislip Station is the Crock of Gold pub.

 Leave the M25 at Junction 16 and take the M40 towards London.
 At the end of the M40 the road becomes the A40.
 Take the first exit on the A40, onto the B467 towards Ruislip.
 At the roundabout at the top of the slip road take the first exit towards Harefield/Ruislip.
 Continue along the B467 going across two roundabouts.
 At the end of the B467 you will reach a T-junction that has a small bandstand located in front of you.
 Turn left here onto the High Road.
 Follow the High Road passing West Ruislip Station on your right and at the roundabout with the White Bear pub on the right hand corner, take the fourth exit into Wood Lane.
 Continue along Wood Lane crossing one small roundabout and at the next roundabout bear right onto West End Road.
 Then take the second left hand turn into Grosvenor Vale and the stadium is located at the bottom of this road,